Skip to content

 maxPopulationFilters records with population less than or equal to the value

-Resource-specific parameters include provinceId, districtId, municipalityId, type, minArea, maxArea, minAltitude, maxAltitude, isCoastal, and isMetropolitan, depending on the endpoint.
+Resource-specific parameters include provinceId, districtId, municipalityId, type, postalCode, postalCodePrefix, postalCodeStatus, minArea, maxArea, minAltitude, maxAltitude, isCoastal, and isMetropolitan, depending on the endpoint.

 Use search to filter by name: